Flare576/dotfiles/scripts/NIX/finalizeWSL.md

 Next, click *Text* on the left, then the **Select** button next to the current font.
 In the following dialog, choose:

-- Font: Inconsolata for Powerline
+- Font: JetBrains Mono
-- Font Style: Medium
+- Font Style: Regular
 - Size: 14

 Lastly, click *Keys* and ensure all of the **Shortcuts** entries are selected.
 In case a version changes these: